Degrees of hearing loss.

 Knowing if your child has hearing loss can be difficult, especially in infancy.
 Here are some typical signs:

-One to six out of every 1,000 children in the United States may be born with a severe to profound hearing loss.1 These fall into three categories:
+Approximately two to three out of every 1,000 children in the United States may be born with hearing loss in one or both ears.1 These fall into four categories:

-This type of hearing loss is caused by a malfunctioning auditory nerve.
-This type of loss is permanent and caused by genetics, aging, disease, noise exposure or certain medications.
+This hearing loss is caused by damage to the inner ear or the auditory nerve pathway.
+This type of loss is permanent and can be caused by genetics, aging, disease, noise exposure or certain medications.